mailgun/documentation/source/api-stats.rst

       GET /<domain>/stats

-Returns a list of event stat items.
+Returns a list of event stats items.
 Each record represents counts for one event per one day.

 .. warning:: This is the legacy API that should not be used.